YanhuiJessica/Foundry-Vyper/README.md

 # Compiling/Testing Vyper Contracts

-The VyperDeployer is a pre-built contract that takes a filename and deploys the corresponding Vyper contract, returning the address that the bytecode was deployed to.
+The VyperDeployer is a library that takes a filename and deploys the corresponding Vyper contract, returning the address that the bytecode was deployed to.
 If you want, you can check out [how the VyperDeployer works under the hood](https://github.com/0xKitsune/Foundry-Vyper/blob/main/lib/utils/VyperDeployer.sol).
 Below is a quick example of how to setup and deploy a SimpleStore contract written in Vyper.

 ## SimpleStore.Vyper